 Despite the stressful feeling usually associated with change, new challenges can be a refreshing change of pace in the workplace.
 An important part of employee engagement is recognizing that employees are interested in learning about and taking on new challenges.

-In fact, 83% of employees with opportunities to experience new challenges say that they’re more likely to stay with an organization in the long run, according to ReportLinker.
+In fact, 83% of employees with opportunities to experience new challenges say that they’re more likely to stay with an organization in the long run, according to ReportLinker3.

 Step #4: Embed Changes in Company Culture

 Even if you successfully dealt with resistance during the change process, and found the rest of the employees to be receptive, human nature is such that we revert back to our old habits if possible.
-Making sure that there is a strategic plan for embedding the changes in the company’s culture is important in getting new habits to stick.
+Managing change by making sure that there is a strategic plan for embedding the changes in the company's culture is important in getting new habits to stick.

-Here are some tools to help embed the changes into an organization, as recommended by Spotlight Reporting:
+Here are some tools to help embed the changes into an organization, as recommended by Spotlight Reporting4:

 - Create momentum by explaining the change and gaining support